DPlayer234/lovedebugger/README.md

 function love.update(dt)
-	-- Anywhere is fine, preferably the first line debugger.update()
+	-- Anywhere is fine, preferably the first line debugger.update(dt)

-	-- Your Code
+	-- Your Update Code...
 end

 function love.draw()
-	-- Your Code
+	-- Your Draw Code...

 	-- The Draw function needs to be the last line of the love.draw! debugger.draw()